verbb/formie/docs/theming/template-overrides.md

 While Formie's default templates suit most needs, you can of course roll your own templates, so you have total control over the form, field, layout and more.

 :::warning
-We recommend reading the [theming overview](docs:theming/overview) docs before getting started, for an explanation of template overrides compared to other methods of theming forms.
+Read [Theming Overview](/theming/overview) first if you want to compare template overrides with the other theming options.
 :::

 The great thing about Formie's custom templates is that it doesn't have to be all-or-nothing.
 You can choose to override a single template, or all.
 For instance, you might have very specific markup needs to a Dropdown field.
 You can override just the template for the dropdown field, and nothing else.